 Countertenor John Holiday, winner of the 2017 Marian Anderson Vocal Award, one of Broadway World’s “New York Opera 2015 Gifts that Keep on Giving” and nominee for “Newcomer of the Year” by the German magazine Opernwelt, has quickly established himself as a fast-rising singer to watch.
 His voice has been praised as “a thing of astonishing beauty” (New Yorker),“arrestingly powerful, secure and dramatically high” (Wall Street Journal), “exceptional [and] strong…even in its highest range” (The New York Times)and “timeless” (Washington Post).

-Holiday’s 2019-20 season begins with a collaboration with the Mark Morris Dance Group at the La Jolla Music Festival as a part of their Synergy Initiative, which strives to bring different art forms together.
+Original engagements for Holiday’s COVID-19 shortened 2019-20 season begin with a collaboration with the Mark Morris Dance Group at the La Jolla Music Festival as a part of their Synergy Initiative, which strives to bring different art forms together.
 He then reprises the role of First Male Voice in Huang Ruo’s Paradise Interrupted for the Art Macau Festival in Shanghai, followed by his return to the Metropolitan Opera roster to cover the title role in Orfeo ed Euridice.
 He makes his debut with the Lucerne Symphony Orchestra as the Alto Soloist in Handel’s Messiah before returning to Los Angeles Opera as Orpheus’s Double in the world premiere of Matthew Aucoin’s Eurydice.
-He appears with Dayton Opera for their Going for Baroque concert, before finishing his season presenting a recital at the Metropolitan Museum of Art, curated as a part of the Jacob Lawrence Struggle series.
-Future seasons include a return to the Metropolitan Opera, and a debut with Dallas Opera.
+He appears with Dayton Opera for their Going for Baroque concert, before finishing his season presenting a recital at the Metropolitan Museum of Art, curated as a part of the Jacob Lawrence Struggle series, and in concert at The Glimmerglass Festival.

 Holiday’s 2018-19 season came off the heels of being chosen as one of Yerba Buena Center for the Arts 100 honorees for 2018, in the company of individuals such as Madeleine Albright, Glenn Close, and Janelle Monáe among others, and was a featured performer at the YBCA 100 Summit in November.
 Holiday then brought his Baroque expertise to a role debut as Nero in Agrippina with Ars Lyrica, Handel’s Israel in Egypt with MasterVoices at Carnegie Hall, and made his debut with the University Musical Society in Ann Arbor as the Alto Soloist in Handel’s Messiah.
 His season continued with his debut at the National Kaohsiung Center for the Arts in Taiwan, singing the role of the First Male Voice in Huang Ruo’s engrossing chamber opera Paradise Interrupted, a role he created at the Spoleto Festival in 2016 for the world premiere.